Jennifer Aniston's Oura Ring is ideal for tracking your sleep and step count - now at its lowest ever price

 Is the Oura Ring really worth buying?

 While we're quick to look to celebrities for healthy inspiration, their lifestyles don't tend to match ours.
-So, we took the Oura Ring 3 for a spin ourselves to reveal whether it's really worth buying in this year's Black Friday sale.
+Another version of the Oura Ring has been released since we wrote this article, so it's about time for an update.

-Verdict: Yes, if sleep tracking is your main priority.
+Verdict: Yes, if sleep, stress, and step tracking are your main priorities.

-If you want to understand your sleep and recovery habits better, the Oura Ring 3 is a great alternative to one of the best Fitbits or Garmin watches.
-Alongside basic insights like sleep quality (how much deep sleep and REM sleep you have versus light sleep) and duration, you'll find it offers unique data like Restfulness (wake-ups and excessive movements during the night) and Latency (how long it takes you to fall asleep) numbers, with personalised insights into your sleep chronotype (your body's sleep schedule) and how you might like to change your sleep routine for the better.
+If you want to understand your sleep and recovery habits better, the Oura Ring is a great alternative to one of the best Fitbits or Garmin watches.
+Alongside basic insights like sleep quality (how much deep sleep and REM sleep you have versus light sleep) and duration, you'll find unique data on Restfulness (wake-ups and excessive movements during the night) and Latency (how long it takes you to fall asleep), with personalised insights into your sleep chronotype (your body's sleep schedule), and how you might like to change your sleep routine for the better.

 As the Oura Ring doesn't have a screen or in-built GPS, you can't see your live workout stats or record your distance or pace without your phone (or using another device alongside it - like the Fitbit Charge 6 or the Apple Watch Series 9).